 The Eyre Peninsula faces challenges in meeting the current and projected water demands from communities and industry.
-Regional population growth targets rely on supply of enabling infrastructure, including water infrastructure, to be met.
-At the same time, the region's mining, manufacturing and agriculture industries are highly water-intensive and potential future opportunities in emerging industries such as hydrogen production will rely heavily upon a secure and sufficient water supply.
+247 Regional population growth targets rely on supply of enabling infrastructure, including water infrastructure, to be met.
+248 At the same time, the region's mining, manufacturing and agriculture industries are highly water-intensive and potential future opportunities in emerging industries such as hydrogen production will rely heavily upon a secure and sufficient water supply.
+249 of prescribed water resources available for use each year.252

-With almost three-quarters of the region's public water supply derived from a single source, there is a need to diversify the supply mix to improve resilience and capacity for growth.
-This concentration of supply is particularly concerning given climate projections for the region, which anticipate longer periods of much higher temperatures and increasing variability in rainfall patterns.
+With almost three-quarters of the region's public water supply derived from a single source, there is a need to diversify the supply mix to improve resilience and capacity for growth.250 This concentration of supply is particularly concerning given climate projections for the region, which anticipate longer periods of much higher temperatures and increasing variability in rainfall patterns.251 of public water supply on the Eyre Peninsula comes from the Uley South Basin.253 in.253 of the region's output is derived from water intensive industries including agriculture, manufacturing and mining.254